 Vayechazeik, God, the leiv of Pharaoh, so he was not willing to let them go.
 (Exodus 10:27)

 Pharaoh remains attached to being the all-powerful ruler of an economy based on slavery.
-Is God or Pharaoh responsible for the king’s inability to imagine a new world order?
+Is the God character or Pharaoh responsible for the king’s inability to imagine a new world order?

 If God is deliberately hardening Pharaoh’s mind, then the king of Egypt has no free will.
 God is depriving Pharaoh of the ability to make choices.

 The idea that God can remove a human being’s free will has disturbed commentators through the ages.
 The ability to make our own choices is part of being human, according to the book of Genesis; God gave Adam and Eve the ability to decide whether to eat from the Tree of Knowledge or not.
 And we all prefer to believe that we are not automatons, that it is possible for us to choose and change.

 Other commentators have argued that God hardens Pharaoh’s mind not by making him more stubborn, but by giving him the courage to bear the suffering caused by his bad choices.
 God does not want Pharaoh to make a reasonable decision because he realizes that his country is collapsing into poverty and disease.
 Instead, God wants Pharaoh to believe in the power of God and repent.
 So instead of making Pharaoh more stubborn, God gives Pharaoh the courage to bear the suffering of Egypt.6

 Yet the Torah describes God as making Pharaoh’s heart chazak and kaveid, the same two words it uses for what Pharaoh does to himself.
 It does not use an alternate word or phrase to indicate strengthening by instilling courage.7